ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-4.md

 Notice content assist shows you some options that start with an “SE”.
 These shortcuts will be great for when you write a lot of custom query code.

+### 2.6.4 Azure Users Optimize Hive

 4\.
 If you have created your Sandbox in Microsoft Azure, you have to make two changes in configuration.
 Otherwise, skip this step and move on to next one.

+If logged in as maria_dev log out, then log in as admin.

 Go to the Services–>Hive page, click on "Configs" tab, and make the following changes: